bts-hehe/nj/README.md

   ```
   The script will try to import a GPO last.
 You can start doing your own thing by then, even before the GPO finishes importing.
 The output will be logged to `log.txt` in the `logs` folder.

+If you want to look for media files, run `media.bat`, which will log to a folder on your user's desktop.

 ## References